BeeINT/openapiaryformat-python/README.rst

 The tests infrastructure uses a combination of lettuce_, tox_, coveralls_ and `Travis CI`_.

 For your personal tests, you can execute tox directly executing specific build targets.
+This has to be done in the ``tests`` directory.

+Install the tests requirements with ``pip install -r requirements-test.txt``

+Now run the tests.
 The For example: ``tox -v -e py27`` for the lettuce tests or ``tox -e pep8`` for the pep8 checks.

 For coverage checks, you can get your report this way:

 .. code-block:: bash

-   cd tests  # change into tests directory coverage run `which lettuce` coverage report
+   coverage run `which lettuce`
+   coverage report